graphcore/tensorflow/tensorflow/compiler/plugin/poplar/docs/variables.rst

 Adding variables
 ----------------

-Do not add variables using ``tf.Variable([shape], initializer)``, they will fail to obey certain operations, such as ``assign_add``.
+Do not add variables using ``tf.Variable([shape], initializer)``, because they will fail to obey certain operations, such as ``assign_add``.

 Make sure that all variables are added using a variable scope that is marked as a resource.
 This can be done globally, as shown below:

 .. code-block:: python